is part of the Informa Markets Division of Informa PLC

 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 8860726.

 Discover facilities management excellence at Facilities Show 2020, bringing together professionals, suppliers and experts from across the sector.
 Get your ticket for free today.

-With Storm Ciara having disrupted businesses and lives across the UK, and the latest impact of Storm Dennis, Vicky Lopez, co-founder and director of De-ice, offers some timely advice on the importance of remaining vigilant against unseasonal and adverse weather.
+When Storm Ciara disrupted businesses and lives across the UK, and the country felt the impact of Storm Dennis, Vicky Lopez, co-founder and director of De-ice, offered some timely advice on the importance of remaining vigilant against unseasonal and adverse weather.

 The latest prevailing weather, although forecast, caught everyone by surprise.
 The ferocity of the high winds, and the damage caused by Storm Ciara, and now Storm Dennis, highlight the harsh reality that we live – constantly - at the mercy of the weather.
 No matter the time of year.

 The extreme conditions affected all types of travel across the country.
 From roads, to railways and ferries, we saw cancellations and delays across the board.
 Heavy snow showers also wreaked havoc, with blizzards reported during Storm Ciara, and the Queensferry crossing between Edinburgh and Fife closed due to falling snow and ice, causing damage to vehicles.
 Wintry conditions are predicted to continue, with many flood warnings still in place and yellow weather warnings covering the country.

 These conditions highlight the fact that despite the mild winter much of the UK has seen so far, we cannot become complacent.